Taylor Bennett (rapper): Personal life

 On January 18, 2017, Bennett came out as bisexual on his Twitter account before his 21st birthday.

 Legal issues

-On October 17, 2014, an article was released from dnainfo reported that Bennett was involved in an altercation at a house party in his native city of Chicago that left his victim with major head trauma.
+On October 17, 2014, an article was released from DNAinfo reporting that Bennett was involved in an altercation at a house party in his native city of Chicago that left his victim with major head trauma.
 The article states that Bennett and his friend attacked the victim after the victim stepped on Bennett's shoes.
 The incident was captured on video by attendees at the party, who would identify Bennett on social media.
 Bennett would turn himself in and be released on a $75,000 bond.